chernolabs/forensIT/README.md

 library(devtools)
 install_version("fbnet", "1.0.1")
 ```
-First, the "forensIT" package is installed, which enables forensic analysis and investigations using R. Next, the "devtools" package is installed to provide a range of tools for package development.
+First, the "forensIT" package is installed, which enables forensic analysis and investigations using R. Next, the "devtools" package is installed to provide a range of tools for pedigree analysis.
 Following that, the "devtools" package is loaded into the R session using the library() function.
 Lastly, the "fbnet" package is installed at version "1.0.1" using the install_version() function from "devtools".
-These steps ensure that the necessary packages are installed and available for use in the project.

 The following packages should be installed automatically, but in order to avoid bugs, the depencies could be called as follows: